-- 4.17.1 Implementation of the following principles could also enhance the success of debt collection to a great extent:- - □ Levying of interest on arrear accounts should be immediately suspended upon completion of a debt agreement. - Maximum period for extension of payment, on which no interest is levied, must be limited to six months or a period to the discretion of the CFO. - □ However, in case of defaulting the suspended amount will be reversed and interest will again be levied from date of default. - □ Levying of interest be suspended when an account has been closed
+Implementation of the following principles could also enhance the success of debt collection to a great extent:-

+- 4.17.1.
+The interest levied on an account during the six months agreement period, be written back as soon as the arrear amount has been paid in full. - 4.17.2.
+Maximum period for extension of payment, on which no interest is levied, must be limited to six months or a period to the discretion of the CFO. - 4.17.3.
+Levying of interest be suspended when an account has been closed - 4.17.4.
+No interest will be levied on honoured payment agreements.